swiftype/app-search-demo-react/README.md

 // 'search term'
 ```

-In our case, instead of managing state in local component state, we're simply lifting it up to the url, so we just use a slightly different pattern,
+In our case, instead of managing state in local component state, we're simply lifting it up to the url, so we just use a slightly modified pattern:

 ```javascript
 // Update state